Religion (REL)

 REL 3370.
 Mythology and Cosmology.

-This course examines human efforts to address questions of cosmic origins, with a global, comparative survey of cosmogonic (creation) myths and a historical approach to modern cosmology.
-It examines the features and functions of mythopoetic and scientific thought, and reflects philosophically on questions of origin and meaning.
-Students gain skills useful for working with diverse populations and learn to analyze problems from different perspectives.
-May be taken twice for credit with different topics.
-(MULT).
+This course examines human efforts to address questions of cosmic origins through a global, comparative survey of cosmogonic (creation) myths and a historical examination of modern cosmology.
+It analyzes the features and functions of mythopoetic and scientific modes of thought and explores philosophical approaches to questions of origin and meaning.
+Students develop analytical skills for examining diverse cultural traditions and for comparing explanatory frameworks across historical and intellectual contexts.
+The course may be taken twice for credit when offered with different topics.

 Grade Mode: Standard Letter